 Allergan relies on the surgeon to know and follow proper surgical procedures specific to the type of expansion performed to minimize the occurrence of adverse reactions.
-The surgeon must carefully evaluate patient suitability for expansion and desired physical outcome, tissue expander dimensions, incision placement, pocket dissection, expander filling, and any other relevant dimensions, using current, accepted techniques and individual experience.
+The surgeon must carefully evaluate patient suitability for expansion and desired physical outcome, tissue expander surface, tissue expander dimensions, incision placement, pocket dissection, use of optional suture tabs, expander filling, and any other relevant dimensions, using current, accepted techniques and individual experience.
 Templates are available through Allergan to assist the surgeon with tissue expander selection.